 The Company is a life insurer operating only in the United Kingdom.
-Following an outwards transfer of business in 2010 its in-force business consists only of whole of life assurance business associated with funeral plans.
-It has not written any new business since April 2013 and has no plans to recommence.
+Following an outwards transfer of business in 2010 its in-force business consists only of whole-of-life assurance business associated with funeral plans.
+It has not written any new business since April 2013 although it is exploring options that may see it re-open to new business in 2021.

-As the Company is no longer writing new business its current operations are running off the in-force portfolio.
+Whilst the Company is no longer writing new business, its current operations are running off the in-force portfolio.
 The nature of the policies is such that the administration of the policies primarily involves only payment of death claims.